17 Financial Traps People Over 50 Still Fall Into (And How to Avoid Them)

 Taking on Too Much Debt

-Debt is a financial anchor, and if you’re heading into retirement with a lot of it, you’re making things a lot harder on yourself.
-Nearly half of Americans (46%) expect to retire in debt.
+Debt is a financial anchor, and if you’re heading into retirement with a lot of it, you’re making things harder on yourself.
+It’s one of the major financial traps to avoid after 50.

 Claiming Social Security Too Early